-Journal or Research in Reading Winner 2013 Maryse Bianco with Jesicca Davis of Wiley Blackwell
+Journal of Research in Reading Winner 2014 Yvonne Griffiths with Mark Sweeney of Wiley Blackwell

 UKLA is pleased to announce the winners of the 2014 UKLA / Wiley-Blackwell Research in Literacy Education Awards.